dcastares/dcastares.github.io/_posts/2025-12-15-Multi-region-highly-available-architecture-for-indie-budget.md

-## From prototype to production: A low-latency multiplayer stack on a tight budget
+## From prototype to production: A low-latency multiplayer stack

 When you start working on a real-time multiplayer game, the idea might seem simple, but it can escalate quickly.
 That happened when we started giving form to Rumble Racer with the Blyts team.